Akpowoochepa/FinalProject/NoteTakingStrategies.md

 ## Key Strategies

 ### Write Concisely
 - **Focus on Key Points**: Write phrases, not full sentences.
-Record only the essential keywords that capture the core idea.
-Avoid filter words like "the" and "a".
+Record only the essential keywords that capture the core idea and avoid filter words like "the" and "a".
 - **Paraphrasing**: Write notes in your own words.
 This aids in comprehension and memory retention.
 Paraphrase where possible, excpet for information that needs to be noted verbatim.

 ### Organize Your Notes